mounicap6/Amazin-Bookstore/README.md

 * Shoana Sharma is integrating Travis CI
 * Mounica Pillarisetty is implementing Heroku and the display
 * Lynn Mehyou is responsible for the testing (unit and integration) and the README file
-* Sara Lamonica is handling the database setup
+* Sarah Lamonica is handling the database setup

 ### Milestone 2 (Alpha Release):
 * Sonia Hassan-Legault defined roles and establish inventory.
 * Shoana Sharma working on adding the Checkout page
 * Mounica Pillarisetty implemented the book upload for the Owner
 * Lynn Mehyou worked on implementing the edit information of a book
-* Sara Lamonica implemented the shopping cart and the functionality to add a book to the cart
+* Sarah Lamonica implemented the shopping cart and the functionality to add a book to the cart

 ## Progress:
 * The Github repository has been connected with Travis CI and Heroku